cyruscyliu/firmguide/doc/TemplateAndParameters.md

 add a record below after running `tranversrc` in `1.fcbs`.
 At the same time, please `-a` to check intermediate functions whether they are visited, otherwise, you should add file(s)/dir(s) that contain those functions and rerun `traversrc`.
+At last, you will see all interesting functions in `.slicing`.

 ```
 mach_desc.init_time: